lrgc01/ansible-AWS_dolibarr_drupal/README.md

 ----------------------------------------------------------------------

 Probably the server (here named server2) is up and running.
-A first run of the playbook might be right to check it, as soon as all returns "ok".
+A first run of the playbook might be right to check it, as soon as all tasks returns "ok".

 Just do: